abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2020-06-11-parallel-scc.md

 `@spawn` marks any piece of program for execution, and a task will be started to run that code automatically on an available thread.
 To read more about `@spawn`, refer [here][juliablog].

-The new visitor functions in LightGraphs make the code really simple.
+The new visitor functions in LightGraphs simplify the code.
 We just have to import the `newvisitfn!`, which is called whenever a new vertex is discovered during the traversal and modify our traversal state.
 All visitor functions return a `VisitorReturnValue`. `VSUCCESS` indicates that the traversal should continue normally, while `VSKIP` means that we can skip exploring the current neighbor and move on to the next branch.

 {% highlight julia %}